-Additionally, the Company has identified certain pending change orders for one demolition project for which previously recognized revenue no longer meets the Company's policy for revenue recognition.
-The Company has reversed the recognition of revenue for these pending change orders because of new developments in the second quarter.
-These developments include the Company filing a lawsuit and lien against the general contractor and recent communications with the general contractor and the site owner.
-As a result of these reversals, contract revenues were reduced by \$5,568 for the three and six months ended June 30, 2013.
+During the second quarter of 2013, the Company identified certain pending change orders for one demolition project where previously recognized revenue no longer met the Company's policy for revenue recognition.
+The Company reversed the recognition of revenue for these pending change orders because of new developments in the second quarter.
+As a result of these reversals, contract revenues were reduced by \$5,568 for the quarter ended June 30, 2013.